 Permanent commissions are underway, building toward significant permanent artworks on the waterfront.
 Ann Hamilton has been commissioned for a major new work on the rebuilt Public Piers.
 Seattle artist Buster Simpson's project is focused on habitat and reconstructed nature, and Richmond, VA, artist Stephen Vitiello is developing a sound-based artwork.
 Seattle artist Norie Sato will create an integrated artwork for the new Union Street pedestrian connection to the Waterfront.
+Washington artist Shaun Peterson will create a site-specific piece that reflects the Coast Salish tribes that have a historic connection to this land.
 And, Los Angeles-based artist Oscar Tuazon will develop sculptural works for the waterfront.

 Internationally recognized artist Ann Hamilton has been selected for a commission on the new public piers as part of Waterfront Seattle.
 Hamilton, known for large-scale, sensory installations, is the recipient of a MacArthur Fellowship and has also represented the United States at the Venice Biennale.
 She will join a team of architects, planners and city designers to create the project over the next several years.
 Hamilton is known for recent installations such as the event of a thread at the Park Avenue Armory in New York, and tower • Oliver Ranch, in Geyserville, California.
 Seattle audiences will recognize her LEW Wood Floor at the Seattle Central Library, with raised letters spelling out the first sentences from books in the library's collection in 11 languages.
 In addition, the Henry Art Gallery will host an eponymous exhibition of Hamilton's work in October, 2014.